General Agreement on Tariffs and Trade: Uruguay Round: 1986–1994

 The Uruguay Round began in 1986.
 It was the most ambitious round to date, as of 1986, hoping to expand the competence of the GATT to important new areas such as services, capital, intellectual property, textiles, and agriculture.
 123 countries took part in the round.
 The Uruguay Round was also the first set of multilateral trade negotiations in which developing countries had played an active role.

 Agriculture was essentially exempted from previous agreements as it was given special status in the areas of import quotas and export subsidies, with only mild caveats.
 However, by the time of the Uruguay round, many countries considered the exception of agriculture to be sufficiently glaring that they refused to sign a new deal without some movement on agricultural products.
 These fourteen countries came to be known as the "Cairns Group", and included mostly small and medium-sized agricultural exporters such as Australia, Brazil, Canada, Indonesia, and New Zealand.

 The Agreement on Agriculture of the Uruguay Round continues to be the most substantial trade liberalisation agreement in agricultural products in the history of trade negotiations.
 The goals of the agreement were to improve market access for agricultural products, reduce domestic support of agriculture in the form of price-distorting subsidies and quotas, eliminate over time export subsidies on agricultural products and to harmonise to the extent possible sanitary and phytosanitary measures between member countries.

+The principles and legal framework established by GATT did not become obsolete with the creation of the World Trade Organization (WTO) in 1995.
+Instead, they formed the substantive and institutional foundation for the expanded multilateral trading system.
+The landmark agreements negotiated during the Uruguay Round that created the WTO—particularly the General Agreement on Trade in Services (GATS) and the Agreement on Trade-Related Investment Measures (TRIMs)—were explicitly constructed upon core GATT disciplines.